dotnet/runtime/src/libraries/System.Text.Json/docs/ParameterizedCtorSpec.md

 `AllowNonPublicDefaultConstructor`: Newtonsoft.NET will use a non-`public` default constructor before falling back to a parameterized constructor.

-These options don't map well to how `JsonSerializer` should behave.
-Non-`public` support will not be provided by default, so configuring selection precedence involving non-`public` constructors is not applicable.
+Non-`public` support is not provided by `JsonSerializer` by default, so configuring selection precedence involving non-`public` constructors is not applicable.

 ### `Utf8Json`

 `Utf8Json` chooses the constructor with the most matched arguments by name (case insensitive).
-Such best-fit matching for may have a non-trivial performance impact, and may not always choose the constructor that the user wishes to be used.
+This best-fit matching approach can be considered by `JsonSerializer` in the future.

 The constructor to use can also be specified with a `[SerializationConstructor]` attribute.